iled/gsimcli/docs/gui.rst

 In this program, such technology can be used to speed up the overall process.
-Specifically, you can opt to run multiple simulations at the same time if your computer have that capability, instead of running one at a time.
+Specifically, you can opt to run multiple simulations at the same time if your computer has that capability, instead of running one at a time.

 The program will detect the number of cores installed and select that value by default.
-In the :ref:`fig_simopt` the program detected the maximum number of 2, which corresponds, in this case, to a CPU with two processor cores.
+In the :ref:`fig_simopt`, the program detected the maximum number of 2, which corresponds, in this case, to a CPU with two processor cores.

-.. note:: The supported DSS version is not parallelised.
+.. note:: The parallelised DSS version is not supported.
 The multi-threading
     is attained through a script that will prepare and launch a number of copies of the DSS binary equal to the given number of CPU cores, which, in fact, may be more efficient than the parallelised version, because only